 Again, there aren't a lot of obvious cannon fodder contestants this season.
 Almost all of them stand a decent chance of winning.
 That includes the people in this tier, although we think they have a few more strikes against them than the first group.

-5. Kyle Jason rises this high because he seems to have a lot of the strengths of Tony Vlachos.
-Unfortunately, Kyle's Survivor hero appears instead to be Russell Hantz, hence his sinking this low.
-Kyle combines a tough-looking exterior with a seeming sensitive side.
+Jason rises this high because he seems to have a lot of the strengths of Tony Vlachos.
+Unfortunately, Jason's Survivor hero appears instead to be Russell Hantz, hence his sinking this low.
+Jason combines a tough-looking exterior with a seeming sensitive side.
 There's more to him that meets the eye, and he's one of the few longtime Survivor watchers on his tribe.
 He could ride being underestimated all the way to the end, or he could self-immolate in a blaze of overplaying or confrontation.
 It seems unlikely he'll go quietly, at least.
 Where he goes remains to be seen.

 As we said, the overall level of contestant quality in this season is surprisingly high, especially considering that the network and host seem to have dismally low regard for it.
 We don't think any of the three people in this tier will win, but there's still an outside chance they could.
 A very tiny outside chance.